What can fans expect at the Qatar World Cup?

 Are the stadiums ready?

-Six of the eight stadiums have been completed and are tournament ready, while work on the remaining two will be completed by the end of the year.
+All eight stadiums have been completed and are tournament ready, though the most important one is yet to be officially unveiled.

-This includes the 80,000-capacity Lusail Stadium, which is the biggest venue at the tournament and will host the final.
+This is the 80,000-capacity Lusail Stadium, which is the biggest venue at the tournament and will host the final.

 Al-Nuaimi said: "Fans can look forward to a unique experience.
 A tournament that will show the best of Arab and Qatari hospitality and open the doors to an entire region.